mli/deepnumpy-doc/guide/crash-course/6-use_gpus.md

         nn.Dense(10))
 ```

-And then load the saved parameters into GPU 0 directly, or use `net.collect_params().reset_ctx` to change the device.
+Load the saved parameters into GPU 0 directly as shown here, or use `net.collect_params().reset_ctx` to change the device.

 ```{.python .input  n=20}
 net.load_parameters('net.params', ctx=gpu)
 ```

-Now create input data on GPU 0.
+Use the following command to create input data on GPU 0.
 The forward function will then run on GPU 0.

 ```{.python .input  n=22}
 # x = np.random.uniform(size=(1,1,28,28), ctx=gpu)